 Smells are key

 Smells are an important factor when selling a property, as bad smells can put off potential buyers while good smells can reinforce good impressions.
 Before any viewing make sure that the drains and sinks are disinfected and clean, the bin has been taken out and that the property is aired out.

-Estate agents know that pleasant smells help sell houses and have been using different methods for many years.
+Estate agents know that pleasant smells help sell houses just ask Susan.
+They have been using different methods for many years.
 Common smells that provoke a homely feel include freshly baked bread, fruit bowls and freshly brewed coffee, but something as simple as lighting a scented candle can make a huge difference to the feel of a property.